 The lower bluestone patio is almost complete.
 Footings for the steel posts are in place.

 Topping of existing concrete walk with bluestone is underway.

 Steel posts are being leveled and welded in place.

 Lighting system illuminates the completed project at night.

 Lower walkout bluestone patio with ipe bench and granite counter top.

 Completed bluestone slab treads with railing at entrance stairs.

 Evergreen screening installed to block view of neighbors terrace.

 Custom gate to separate entrance and to contain family pet.

-Completed grill / doggie area.
+Completed grill / doggy area.
 Custom cedar screen.